Why Recent Rains Haven’t Eased Drought for Most of Metro Atlanta

 It just hasn’t been raining enough, especially north of Lake Lanier.

-The four inches of rain that fell in early April in Gainesville certainly helped.
-But even so, the lake only rose by about a foot.
+Heavy downpours that fell in April in Gainesville certainly helped.
+But even so, the lake only rose about two feet.
 This was not enough to overcome the past 12 months of drought.